Jumping the Broom

-The film was shot in Blue Rocks, Nova Scotia, standing in for Martha's Vineyard, the setting for the film.
+The film was shot in Blue Rocks, Nova Scotia, Canada, standing in for Martha's Vineyard in Massachusetts, the setting for the film.
 TriStar Pictures distributed the film in the United States on May 6, 2011.
 The film received mixed reviews with critics positively noting its cultural themes and well-selected cast, but criticized its tone, characterization, predictability, and screenplay.